isomerpages/moe-hougangsec/_quick-links/For Parents/For Parents.md

 * Have a monthly gross household income of $3,000 or less, or a monthly per capita household income of $750 or less.

 How to apply:
-* You can download the&nbsp;[MOE FAS Application Form Oct 2022.pdf](/files/Parents/MOE%20FAS%20Application%20Form%20Oct%202022.pdf).&nbsp;Please submit the completed form to General Office by the end of the semester.&nbsp;Alternatively, you wish to apply via eFAS here:&nbsp;[https://go.gov.sg/moe-efas](https://go.gov.sg/moe-efas)
+* You can download the&nbsp; [MOE FAS Application Form](/files/Admin/2024_MOE_FAS_Application_Form.pdf).&nbsp;Please submit the completed form to General Office by the end of the semester.&nbsp;Alternatively, you wish to apply via eFAS here:&nbsp;[https://go.gov.sg/moe-efas](https://go.gov.sg/moe-efas)

 More details on the FAS is available on the MOE websites below.&nbsp;